-- Heat the butter over medium until sizzling.
-Add the flour and whisk together and then let cook for a minute or so until it gets a bit of color and you can't see any raw flour.
+- Melt butter in a large sauté pan over medium heat until sizzling.
+Add the flour and whisk together and then let cook for a minute or so until you can't see any raw flour.

-- Add the cup of milk slowly while whisking.
+- Add the milk slowly while whisking.
 It'll turn into a ball and then into a paste until it finally thins out a bit.
-Add the cream, lemon, thyme, salt and pepper and whisk until heated through.
-Set aside until ravioli is ready.
-(You can leave on low heat) Use additional milk to thin it out, as needed.
+Add the cream, lemon, thyme, salt, and pepper and whisk until heated through.
+Set aside until the ravioli is ready.
+(You can leave it on low heat) Use additional milk to thin it out, as needed.